mrimlinger/logicwatch/README.md

 - One power-on-reset button
 - One clock (2KHz crystal oscillator)

 The project is meant to run on a Terasic DE10-Lite FPGA board.
+Since it is a real physical system, non-ideal effects have been taken into account (buttons bouncing, non-perfect simultaneous press of buttons, undefined initial state of the system, etc).

 ## Features

 The watch has five distinct operation modes (time, stopwatch, alarm, time setting, countdown).
-The user can switch between the modes by pressing A and B simultaneously for a longer period of time in a circular manner (1 -> 2 -> 3 -> 4 -> 5 -> 1 -> 2 -> etc).
+Pressing A and B simultaneously for a longer period of time allows to change the active mode in a circular manner (1 -> 2 -> 3 -> 4 -> 5 -> 1 -> 2 -> etc).
 The first five LEDs (n°0-4) indicate which mode is currently active.

 ### Mode 1 - Time